MicrosoftDocs/azure-docs/articles/babylon/use-classifications.md

 1. Select **Save** to save the classifications.

-1. On the **Overview** page, verify that Azure Babylon added your new classifications.
+1. On the **Overview** page, verify that Azure Purview added your new classifications.

     :::image type="content" source="./media/use-classifications/verify-classifications-added-to-table.png" alt-text="Screenshot showing how to verify that classifications were added to a table asset.":::

 ## Add a classification to a column asset

-Azure Babylon automatically scans and adds classifications to all column assets.
+Azure Purview automatically scans and adds classifications to all column assets.
 However, if you want to change the classification, you can do so at the column level.

 To add a classification to a column: